100 Stories About My Grandmother

 CONTACT is Kingstone’s new documentary, 100

-Stories About My Grandmother
+Stories About My Grandmother, is a four-channel

 video installation weaving together portraits of